-You are invited to download the program's booklet where you can find relevant information about the majors offered by ELC at AUB, eligibility criteria, the application package (required documents), and guidelines on how to apply.
-Online submission is highly recommended, but you can also submit your application in hard copy.
+Interested students are invited to download the program's booklet to find relevant information about the majors offered by ELC at AUB, eligibility criteria, the application package (required documents), and guidelines on how to apply.
+Online submission is highly recommended, students can submit the application as a survey.

 Steps to follow in order to join this program: